b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 The [trigram](https://en.m.wikipedia.org/wiki/Trigram) "tty" became widely used as an informal abbreviation for "Teletype", oft-used to designate the main text input and output device on many early computer devices.
 The abbreviation remains in use by [radio amateurs](https://en.m.wikipedia.org/wiki/Radio_amateur) ("ham radio"), in the hearing-impaired community, to refer to [text input and output assistive devices](https://en.m.wikipedia.org/wiki/Telecommunications_device_for_the_deaf), and as a command-line invocation, as follows.

+**tty: From teletype precursors, to implementation, to virtualisation and emulation**

+**Teleprinters From the 1800s**

+In the 1830s and 1840s, machines known as teleprinters were developed.
+These machines could send typed messages 'down the wire' to distant locations.
+The messages were typed by the sender on a keyboard of sorts.
+They were printed on paper at the receiving end.
+They were an evolutionary step in telegraphy, which had previously relied on Morse and similar codes.

+Messages were encoded and transmitted, then received, decoded, and printed.
+There were several techniques used to encode and decode the messages.
+The most famous, and one of the most prolific, was patented in 1874 by Émile Baudot, for whom the baud rate is named.
+His character encoding scheme pre-dated ASCII by 89 years.

+Baudot's encoding eventually became the closest thing to a standard in teleprinter encoding, and it was adopted by most manufacturers.
+Baudot's original hardware design had only five keys, similar to piano keys.
+The operator was required to learn a particular key combination for each letter.
+Eventually, the Baudot encoding system was coupled to a traditional keyboard layout.

+To mark that advancement, the machines were named teletypewriters.
+This was shortened to teletypes and eventually to TTYs.
+So that's where we get the acronym TTY from, but what has telegraphy got to do with computing?

+**ASCII and Telex**

+When ASCII arrived in 1963, it was adopted by the teletype manufacturers.
+Despite the invention and widespread use of the telephone, teletypes were still going strong.

+Telex was a worldwide network of teletypes that allowed written messages to be sent around the globe.
+They were the principal means of transmitting written messages in the period following World War II up to the fax machine boom of the 1980s.

+Computers were evolving too.
+They were becoming capable of interacting with users in real time, and of supporting multiple users.
+The old batch method of working became insufficient.
+People didn't want to wait 24 hours or longer for their results.
+Making stacks of punched cards and waiting overnight for results was no longer acceptable.

+People needed a device that would allow them to enter instructions and get results sent back to them.
+People wanted efficiency.

+**The Teletype Repurposed**

+The teletype was the perfect candidate as an input/output device.
+It was, after all, a device designed to allow messages to be typed, encoded, sent, received, decoded, and printed.

+What did the teletype care if the device at the other end of the connection wasn't another teletype?
+As long as it spoke the same encoding language and could receive messages and send messages back, the teletype was happy.

+And of course, it used a more-or-less standard keyboard.

+**Hardware Emulated Teletypes**

+Teletypes became the default means of interacting with the large mini and mainframe computers of that era.

+They were eventually replaced by devices that emulated those electro-mechanical machines using electronics.
+These had Cathode Ray Tubes (CRTs) instead of paper rolls.
+They didn't shake when delivering responses from the computer.
+They permitted hitherto impossible functionality, such as moving the cursor around the screen, clearing the screen, bolding text, and so on.

+The DEC VT05 was an early example of a virtual teletype, and an ancestor of the famous DEC VT100.
+Millions of DEC VT100s were sold.

+**Software Emulated Teletypes**

+In the desktop environment of Linux and other Unix-like operating systems such as macOS, the terminal window and applications such as x-term and Konsole are examples of virtual teletypes.
+But these are emulated entirely in software.
+They are called pseudo-teletypes.
+This was shortened to PTS.

+And that's where tty comes in.

+What can tty Tell us?

+In Linux, there is a pseudo-teletype multiplexor which handles the connections from all of the terminal window pseudo-teletypes (PTS).
+The multiplexor is the master, and the PTS are the slaves.
+The multiplexor is addressed by the kernel through the device file located at /dev/ptmx.

+The tty command will print the name of the device file that your pseudo-teletype slave is using to interface to the master.
+And that, effectively, is the number of your terminal window.

+Let's see what tty reports for our terminal window:

+`tty`

+...

 ## Bard, please explain this Termux shell input/output:

 (base) root@localhost:~# tty